marags/marags/README.md

 * :baseball: Giants!

 ### Where I've Been
-* :parachute: US Army Paratrooper 101st - (Signal Corps "You can talk about us, but you can't talk without us")
+* :parachute:
-* :mortar_board: Santa Clara University (Computer Science)
+* :mortar_board: Computer Science
 * :cop: NukePig :alien::flying_saucer:

 ### Where I'm Going
 * :rocket: Mars
-* Contribute to more Open Source projects (VetSec, Operation Code, VetsInTech)
+* Contribute to more Open Source projects
 * Learning everything
 * :tent: Visit all the National Parks